suriya4code/tesseract-ocr/README.md

 # tesseract-ocr

-### Pytesseract, Fast API app deployed in heroku to OCR image files on post requests
+### Pytesseract, Fast API python app deployed in heroku to OCR image files on post requests

 ## Try it out !!